norsetto/OpenGL/src/radeonrays/README.md

-## First jab at the RadeonRays SDK: mainly the CornellBoxShadow tutorial but dynamic (moving camera and light), with textures and refraction.
+## First jab at the RadeonRays SDK: mainly the CornellBoxShadow tutorial but dynamic (moving camera and light), with textures, reflections and refractions.

 ![Sibenik in all its raytracing glory](sibenik.png)

 ## Things I'd like to add:
-* Reflections (WIP)
+* Fresnel
 * Light refraction and reflection
-* Bump maps
+* Soft shadows
 * Depth of field
-* Soft shadows
+* Bump maps

 ## Sibenik by Marko Dabrovic